msherwood21/raytrace/Readme.md

 done elsewhere (look [here](https://github.com/RayTracing/raytracing.github.io/wiki/Implementations-in-Other-Languages])), but I will not be looking at that source until I've tried my hand here.

+### Note
+I have reached the end of the book and have committed the [final image](final.ppm).
+The final book commit has been tagged.

 ## Can I Use It?
 Check the [License](License.md) file for usage details